The "Secco Suardo" Castle of Lurano

 The Castle of Lurano collaborates with local schools, it is possible to book guided tours and educational workshops for elementary school children.
 Duration 2 approximately hours.

-Master class of music and artist residencies
+Music master class and artist residencies

 Inside the house, an independent suite and three rooms can accommodate musicians with their teacher or artists looking for a retired and collected place to work in peace.